tdammers/ghc-wiki/newcomers-tutorial.md

 for building GHC](building/preparation) for detailed instructions for your platform of choice.

-To build GHC, you'll need both a fairly regular set of build tools as well as a Haskell toolchain.
-The standard tools are:
+You'll need both a typical set of build tools as well as a Haskell toolchain.
+The typical tools are:

 - **git**
 - **a standard build toolchain**: autoconf, automake, libtool, make, gcc, g++